Malegiraldo22/Album-Review-Ratings/README.md

 # Album-Review-Ratings
 In this project I used a compilation of Album Reviews Ratings made by Kauvin Lucas at Kaggle to do an Exploratory Data Analysis and answer some questions about the data.
-The Metal Edition is a second exploratory data analysis on the same compilation but only with Heavy Metal artits.
+The Metal Edition is a second exploratory data analysis on the same compilation but only with Heavy Metal artists.

 The questions were: